HinChou/Web-Scraper/README.md

 # Web-Scraper Projects

 1. Tennis Data:
-Las Vegas Opening and Closing Line of Tennis from Donbest.com
+Las Vegas Opening and Closing Line of Tennis from donbest.com

 2. MLB Data:
-Pitcher and batter matchup data from mlb.com
+Pitcher and Batter Matchup Data from mlb.com

 2. Houses for Rent Data:
-Houses for rent data from http://www.58.com
+Houses for Rent Data from http://www.58.com

 4. Teacher Employment Information Data:
-Using multiprocessing module to aggregate information from several websites
+Using multiprocessing Module to Aggregate Information from Several Websites

 Why multiprocessing?
 Why threading?
 Differences between multiprocessing and threading.